Currency: Great British Pound (£, GBP)

-When you do not own an entity in the country where your employees live, you need full global employment services from a partner like Remote.
+When you do not own an entity in the country where your employees live, you need global employment services from a partner like Remote.
 Global payroll providers can employ your workers on your behalf using a model commonly known as Employer of Record, or EOR.
 Under this model, your employees are still your employees, but the global payroll provider acts as the employer on paperwork to allow you to employ workers in the country legally.
-Global employment services include payroll management, benefits administration, intellectual property protection, and assignment of your company’s in-country employer legal responsibilities to your provider.

-Global payroll providers can also handle your local payroll needs in countries where you already own your own legal entities.
+International payroll providers can also handle your local payroll needs in countries where you already own your own legal entities.
 This is a good option for companies that have already made significant investments in a country and plan to maintain a large in-country workforce.
 In these cases, the global payroll provider handles local payroll and benefits administration but does not employ the workers on your behalf.
 You are responsible for your own in-country legal obligations and intellectual property protection where you have your own local legal entity.

-In cases where your company needs to work with someone in another country but does not wish to make that person a full employee, your global payroll provider can help you with international contractor payments.
+In cases where your company needs to work with someone in another country but does not wish to make that person a full employee, an international payroll processing partner can help you pay contractors in other countries.
 For short-term arrangements and deals with individuals who prefer to remain self-employed, this can be a good option.
 That said, companies must be cautious to avoid fines and penalties, not to mention accidental loss of intellectual property depending on the laws where the contractor lives.

 Because countries have different guidelines on who qualifies as an employee, your global payroll solution acts as your first line of defense against worker misclassification.
 Many companies default to paying international workers as contractors because it’s easier.
 However, doing so can expose the company to potential lawsuits if the contractor decides to claim an employment relationship.